Skip to main content

 High Fen Wildland

-Until 2007, the land at High Fen was farmed for arable and also daffodil growing.
+Until 2007, the land at High Fen was farmed for arable including daffodil growing.
 But despite the deep and peaty soils, it was too wet and difficult to farm commercially and was sold.
-The next owners together with Natural England did a fantastic job to transform High Fen into a seasonally wet grassland, before selling it to Nattergal in December 2022.
+The next owners together with Natural England did a fantastic job of transforming High Fen into a seasonally wet grassland, before selling it to Nattergal in December 2022

 High Fen will offer wellness, eco-tourism, educational and research opportunities to provide opportunities for people as well as wildlife.